 Mandapeshwar at one point in time was converted into a church during the Portuguese era and there is a cross carved out and things like that.
 Mahakali is a Buddhist cave.
 People will say it’s a Mahakali temple, but it’s a Buddhist cave.
 Jogeshwari is a Brahmanical or a Hindu cave and probably one of the oldest Hindu temples surviving.
 I’m sure that most people who stay in Jogeshwari haven’t seen the temple because it is surrounded by slums.

-Anuradha – I have seen that but the question I have is that were these cave dwellings or were they a part of the trade route because you have ancient ports close to Mumbai.
+Anuradha – I have seen that but the question I have is that were these cave dwellings or were they a part of the trade route because you have ancient ports close to Mumbai?

 Bharat – Definitely, the temples were totally along the trade routes.
-So, the capital at that time, at different points of time were, Zunnar or Paithan on the plateau.
+So, the capital at that time, at different points in time were, Zunnar or Paithan on the plateau.
 All along the trade routes like Sopara, and the ghats and passes, you’ll see caves all along the path.
 Depending on which religion was peaking at the time, the local kings would grant their support accordingly.
 You have Brahmin caves, Hindu caves, and Brahmin caves converted into Hindu caves.
 Where you have the Bhumisparsha pose of Buddha in a cave called Gomashi, people call it Brighu now.
 It’s about how locals start interpreting these.
-Close to Dahanu, there’s a cave which was converted into a Parsi cave so, during the attacks, the holy fire was kept at the Dhanu caves.
+Close to Dahanu, there’s a cave that was converted into a Parsi cave so, during the attacks, the holy fire was kept at the Dhanu caves.

 Anuradha – This actually sits well with the cosmopolitan nature of the region.